stanford-futuredata/ARES/README.md

 # ARES
+## An Automated Evaluation Framework for Retrieval-Augmented Generation Systems

-To implement LLM-as-a-Judge for scoring your RAG system and comparing to other RAG configurations, you need two components:
+To implement ARES for scoring your RAG system and comparing to other RAG configurations, you need three components:
 ​
 - A human-labeled set of query, document, and answer triples for the evaluation criteria (e.g. context relevance, answer faithfulness, and/or answer relevance).
 There should be at least 50 examples but several hundred examples is ideal.
+- A set of few-shot examples for scoring context relevance, answer faithfulness, and/or answer relevance in your system
-- A much larger set of unlabeled query + document pairs ​
+- A much larger set of unlabeled query + document pairs for scoring using our downstream LLM-as-a-judge ​
-The LLM-as-a-Judge training pipeline is three separate steps:
+The ARES training pipeline is three separate steps:
 ​
 - Generate synthetic training data for fine-tuning LLM-as-a-Judge
 - Fine-tuning LLM-as-a-Judge with synthetic training data
 - Using fine-tuned LLM-as-a-Judge to score RAG system ​
-Note: Steps #1 and #2 can be skipped if you decide to go directly with zero/few-shot LLM-as-a-Judge ​
+Note: Steps #1 and #2 can be skipped if you decide to go directly with zero/few-shot LLM-as-a-Judge for ARES ​
 ### Installation
 ​